Columbia, New Hampshire: History

 The township was originally chartered in 1762 and named "Preston", after Richard Graham, 1st Viscount Preston of Scotland.
 Settlers failed to meet the terms of the original grant, so the plantation was transferred in 1770 to grantees including Sir James Cockburn, 8th Baronet, after which it was named "Cockburn Town", incorporated on December 16, 1797.
 In 1811, in the lead-up to the War of 1812, Governor John Langdon changed the name to Columbia.

-Although the surface is uneven and mountainous, the soil was of good quality.
+Although the terrain is mountainous, the soil was of good quality.
 Maple sugar became an important product, and lumber was cut and transported on rafts down the Connecticut River to markets.
 By 1859, when the population was 762, Columbia had four sawmills, three gristmills, two clapboard machines, and a starch mill.

 Geography

 According to the United States Census Bureau, the town has a total area of 158.3 sqkm, of which 157.4 sqkm are land and 0.9 sqkm are water, comprising 0.55% of the town.
 It is drained by the east and west branches of Simms Stream.
 The highest point is the summit of Blue Mountain, at 3720 ft above sea level.
 Columbia lies fully within the Connecticut River watershed.

 The town is served by U.S. Route 3.